Our current staff are:

 Mara has been working at Denmark Farm since early 2007 when she joined us to support our ‘Natural Links’ Programme, and subsequent ‘Wildlife Where You Live’ project.
 In 2012 Mara swapped roles to become our Marketing Officer.
 Currently she is Facilities and Events Manager responsible for developing our eco holiday accommodation, courses and events, campsite, conferences and associated visitor activities.

-Before coming to Denmark Farm, Mara worked in international development NGOs, such as VSO and UNA Exchange, carrying out fundraising and marketing roles.
-Mara has been living in Wales for 25 years since moving to Cardiff to complete an Arts Degree.
-She now lives just down the road with her small family, 5 chickens and productive vegetable garden.
+Before coming to Denmark Farm, Mara worked in international development NGOs, such as VSO and UNA Exchange, carrying out fundraising, volunteer recruitment and marketing roles.
+Mara has been living in Wales for 30 years since moving to Cardiff to complete an Arts Degree.
+In her spare time she enjoys cycling, walking, camping, photography, gardening and various crafts.
+She now lives just down the road with her small family, 6 chickens and productive vegetable garden.

 Fe ymunodd Marc a thîm Fferm Denmark ym mis Mai 2016.
 Yn frodorol o Aberystwyth, fe weithiodd Marc i Brifysgol Aberystwyth am 24 mlynedd; yn gyntaf yn y Swyddfa Gyllid cyn ymuno ag Ysgol Addysg a Dysgu Gydol Oes fel Gweinyddwr Cyllid.
 Cyn hynny, fe weithiodd Marc i Fanc Lloyds am dros 5 mlynedd.